One Documented Process Saves 240 Hours a Year

 Three costs compound quietly:

 The explanation tax.
 Every time a process lives in someone’s head rather than on a page, it requires a live human to transfer it.
 That human — usually the owner or a senior team member — interrupts their own work to explain, answer follow-up questions, and verify understanding.
-In a growing business, the explanation tax increases with every hire.
+In a growing practice, the explanation tax increases with every hire.
 The owner’s time becomes progressively consumed by teaching rather than leading.

 The inconsistency cost.
 When a process is taught verbally, each person learns a slightly different version.
-Five team members executing the same process five different ways creates quality variation, client experience inconsistency, and errors that nobody can trace to a root cause because there’s no standard to measure against.
+Five team members executing the same process five different ways creates quality variation, patient experience inconsistency, and errors that nobody can trace to a root cause because there’s no standard to measure against.
 One recruiting agency found that their candidate screening process produced meaningfully different outcomes depending on which recruiter ran it — because the “process” was actually four separate interpretations of a conversation from six months ago.

 The departure risk.
 When a key team member leaves, every process they carried in their head leaves with them.
-A CEO coaching framework I studied estimates that 30% of institutional knowledge is lost annually through turnover in small businesses without documentation.
+A CEO coaching framework I studied estimates that 30% of institutional knowledge is lost annually through turnover in small practices without documentation.
 Each departure triggers weeks of reconstruction — other team members piecing together how things were done, discovering gaps only when something breaks.

 Because it feels slow.
 Writing down a process takes 30-60 minutes.
 Explaining it verbally takes 10 minutes.
 The math seems to favor the verbal route — until you multiply by the number of times you’ll explain it.
 A 45-minute documentation investment that eliminates 20 future explanations saves 285 minutes.
 The payback is 6x, but it’s invisible because the savings are distributed across months.